mr-ingenious/ArduinoUbxLib/README.md

 # ArduinoUbxLib
-A library for arduino to communicate ublox recievers via the ubx protocol
+A library for arduino to communicate ublox receivers via the ubx protocol.